 With a history dating back hundreds of years, blade designers approach the Barlow Knife with a form of reverence.
-AG Russel, in his ninth decade, takes a new approach.
+A. G. Russel, in his sixth decade, takes a new approach.

 He has seen folding knives evolve from the traditional slipjoints your grandpa was fond of, to one-handed opening marvels, to massive titanium framelock flippers of today.